 Using the Life Stages Approach

 As data often shows, the types of injury that are common in Vermont differ between periods of life, reflecting people's changing capabilities, activities, circumstances and knowledge.
-Opportunities to influence safety - positively and negetively - also differ between stages of life.
+Opportunities to influence safety - positively and negatively - also differ between stages of life.

 The Injury Prevention Program uses a life stages approach to address injury prevention in Vermont.
 This approach responds to the differing risks confronting different age groups, and the particular opportunities available to these groups to influence injury prevention and safety, now and later.